Family Counseling Services

 Mental or physical health challenges

 Some mental or physical illnesses or disabilities may be difficult for both the person experiencing them and their loved ones.
 The individual may require frequent care or more attention than other relatives, which can take a toll on caregivers or siblings.
-Or, the individual may resist or avoid seeking the treatment they may need, which can result in loved ones feeling the strain of constantly looking out for or worrying about their wellbeing.
+Or, the individual may resist or avoid seeking the treatment they may need, which can result in loved ones experiencing the strain of constantly looking out for or worrying about their wellbeing.
 The individual experiencing the mental or physical illness may also have complicated feelings about their role within the larger family unit.

 Major life transitions or events